 We use personal data because we need to for one or more of the following reasons:

-- in order to comply with our legal obligations; and
+• in order to comply with our legal obligations; or

 In limited circumstances, we may use personal data on the basis of your consent.
 If so, we will always clearly ask for your agreement to this.
 You are, of course, free to refuse this.